Loading…

 What is Dover a BCP for?

-Please see link to the FSAs Foodstuffs with GB import restrictions list, this will show you all the high risk food from the different countries.
+Please see link to the FSA's Foodstuffs with GB import restrictions list, which will show you all the high risk food from the different RoW countries.

 Foodstuffs with GB import restrictions | Food Standards Agency